Lillian Oppenheimer: Early life and first marriage

-Lillian Rose Vorhaus was born on October 24, 1898, in Manhattan, New York City.
+Lillian Rose Vorhaus was born on October 24, 1898, in Manhattan, New York City, to Bernand Vorhaus and Mollie Grossman.
 She was a Jew of Austrian, Hungarian, Czech, and Polish ancestry.
-Her father was a Polish immigrant named Bernard Vorhaus, while her mother, Molly Grossman, was also born in New York.
-Bernard was a non-practicing attorney who made a living importing furs.
+Her father, Bernand, was a non-practicing attorney who immigrated from Poland and made a living importing furs.
+Her mother was born in the United States.
+(Note: One source states that she was born in St. Louis, Missouri, and another states that she was born in New York City.)

-On October 11, 1918, Lillian Rose Vorhaus married Joseph Bernard Kruskal (1885–1949).
-Joseph was also Jewish and owned a wholesale furriers firm with his brother.
-Living in New Rochelle, New York, they had five children between 1919 and 1928William, Molly, Rosaly, Martin, and Josephwith their three sons becoming mathematicians.
-Their marriage was troubled and ultimately ended in divorce.
+On October 11, 1918, Lillian married Joseph Bernard Kruskal (1885–1949).
+Joseph was also Jewish, and he owned a wholesale fur clothing firm with his brother.
+Living in New Rochelle, New York, they had five childrenWilliam, Molly, Rosaly, Martin, and Josephbetween 1919 and 1928.
 Lillian's husband was irritated by her desire to join him in business, believing that she should pursue activities "[more] appropriate for a suburban matron".
-Lillian enjoyed raising her children and she acted as the head of her large extended family after her husband died.
+Although Lillian enjoyed raising their children, the marriage was troubled and ultimately ended in divorce.

-In 1928, Lillian Kruskal's seven-year-old daughter, Molly, fell ill with severe meningitis.
-After undergoing an operation, she had a long stay in hospital and a longer period of recovery at home, accompanied by frequent medical appointments.
-To entertain Molly, the two read Fun with Paperfolding (1928), an early instructional book on origamithen more commonly known as paper foldingwritten by the magicians William D. Murray and Francis J. Rigney.
-(Note: Dover Publications republished Fun with Paperfolding in 1960 as Paper Folding for Beginners; it is currently in print as Fun with Paper Folding and Origami.
-Although the origami historian David Lister wrote that it was the first English-language book "solely devoted to recreational paperfolding", the British paperfolder Nick Robinson considered the Fröbelian books to be earlier.)
-Because the book's instructions were difficult to understand, Kruskal did not learn the more complicated pieces.
-After Molly recovered, Kruskal did not do origami for many years.
+In 1928, Lillian's seven-year-old daughter, Molly, had to be operated on after developing severe meningitis.
+To entertain Molly during her recovery, Lillian read Fun with Paperfolding (1928) with her and made some of the models in the book.
+Written by the magicians William D. Murray and Francis J. Rigney, Fun with Paperfolding was one of the earliest instructional books on paper folding, (Note: Dover Publications republished Fun with Paperfolding in 1960 as Paper Folding for Beginners; it is currently in print as Fun with Paper Folding and Origami.
+Although the origami historian David Lister wrote that it was the first English-language book "solely devoted to recreational paperfolding", the British paperfolder Nick Robinson considered the Fröbelian books to be earlier.) which is now better known as origami.
+Because the book's instructions were difficult to understand, Lillian did not learn the more complicated pieces.
+After Molly recovered, Lillian did not do origami for many years.

-In 1948, Kruskal befriended Florence Temko while they were both visiting their husbands at the hospital.
-She took Temko to the hospital's craft shop, where they made woolly animals to pass the time.
-They continued this after their husbands had recovered and were able to sell them.
-Temko visited Kruskal every week until Kruskal's husband died, (Note: He died in 1949 or 1950.) but they remained friends.
+In 1948, Lillian was visiting Joseph at the hospital and befriended Florence Temko, who was visiting her husband.
+Lillian took Temko to the hospital's craft shop, where they made woolly animals to pass the time.
+They continued this even after Joseph and Temko's husband had recovered and were able to sell them.
+Lillian and Temko remained friends, and Temko visited her every week until Joseph died in 1949 or 1950.
+(Note: He died in 1949 or 1950.)
+After Joseph's death, Lillian enjoyed acting as materfamilias to her children and grandchildren.